ani14kay/Headline-Hunter/README.md

 ## 👩‍💻 Contributions

-This project was developed by Yatish Sikka, Nikita Miller, Aariz Faridi, and Anisha Katiyar for MSML606.
+This project was developed by Anisha Katiyar, Nikita Miller, Aariz Faridi, and Yatish Sikka for MSML606.
 All model implementations, experiments, and UI designs were done from scratch.

 ## 📚 Dataset
 [Kaggle Fake News Classification Dataset](https://www.kaggle.com/datasets/aadyasingh55/fake-news-classification)